fruitsamples/DateCell/ReadMe.txt

 Changes from Previous Versions
+1.1 - Upgraded project to build with the iOS 4 SDK.

 1.0 - First release.

-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.